-Yachts must stay clear of the start line during other divisions' starts.
+Yachts must stay clear of the start line during other divisions' starts or they may be faced with a time penalty.

 In no case shall a yacht start a race under Spinnaker sail.
 This includes having a sail, pole, or other hardware set in a manner that would restrict a boat's ability a tack or jibe prior to the race start.
 In the event a yacht is in violation of these rules, that yacht shall be scored DNS.